cerner/fhir.cerner.com/content/millennium/r4/clinical/care-provision/goal.md

 ## Retrieve by ID

-List an individual Goal by its ID:
+List an individual goal by its ID.

     GET /Goal/:ID